 As a kid I wanted to be an actor.
 I was a nerdy kid – a Shakespeare fan.
 When I was twelve I performed Hamlet on my paper theatre in its original length: five hours (shortening would have been, of course, cheating!).
 Without my mom’s homemade cookies and several litres of tea, it would have been a traumatising experience for the incarcerated and extremely patient audience.

-Later, when I graduated from high school I took up a career as an actor, playing leading roles at a children’s theatre.
+Later, when I graduated from high school I took up a career as an actor, playing roles in Danish theaters.
 Everything went well, but somehow I felt something was missing.
 The music.
 I realised my biggest passion was the combination of music and drama.
 The plays I loved the most were often the ones written with somewhat of a musician’s flow, and some of the music I adored was the music with a sense of drama in it.

 When I was nine years old I went to the record store and bought my first Pavarotti record with my allowance (again: nerdy!).
 I loved the 3 Tenors – I listened to them over and over again, but Pavarotti’s sound especially touched me in a way I could not explain.
 I loved the way he expressed himself with his voice.
 I was a boy soprano.
 I attended a choir and I was singing all the time.
 And after my voice transition in puberty, I never stopped singing.